git-lfs/git-lfs/docs/api.md

 A response can include one of multiple link relations, each with an `href` property and an optional `header` property.

 * `upload` - This relation describes how to upload the object.
+Expect this with a 202 status.
 * `verify` - The server can specify a URL for the client to hit after successfully uploading an object.
+This is an optional relation for a 202 status.
 * `download` - This relation describes how to download the object content.
+This only appears on a 200 status.

 ### Responses